Procedure of Conversion of Private Limited Company to OPC

 - An Affidavit/Declaration by all the Directors which states the consent of each member and creditor for the conversion into an OPC.
 The Declaration must also ensure that the Company’s Paid-Up Capital is less than INR 50 lakhs and has a turnover of less than INR 2 crores;

-- A Certificate issued by a practicing Chartered Accountant that conforms to the above statement;
+- A Certificate issued by a practising Chartered Accountant that conforms to the above statement;

 - The latest audited reports of Profit &Loss Account and Balance sheet of the Company;